AliAzaz/React-js/2.HelloWorld/README.md

 Now run the following command in command line window <br/>
   create-react-app myAppHello<br/>
   cd myAppHello<br/><br/>
-In this lesson we'll only work on index.js file.
+In this lesson we'll only work on index.js file.<br/>

+Note: Start the React server by cmd:<br/>
+  npm start